-WARNING: Rigid foam insulation does not constitute a working walkable surface or qualify as a fall protection product.
+WARNING: Styrofoam[TM] Brand insulation does not constitute a working walkable surface or qualify as a fall protection product.

-Building and/or construction practices unrelated to building materials could greatly affect moisture and the potential for mould formation.
-No material supplier including Dow can give assurance that mould will not develop in any specific system.
+Building and/or construction practices unrelated to building materials could greatly affect moisture and the potential for mold formation.
+No material supplier including DuPont can give assurance that mold will not develop in any specific system.